mlevans0/overleaf-server-docs/docs/guides/common-problems.md

 1:C 11 Feb 2024 15:19:26.055 # oO0OoO0OoO0Oo Redis is starting oO0OoO0OoO0Oo
 ```
 If you see the line `Fatal: Can't initialize Background Jobs`, this may be related to the version of Docker currently in use.
 Updating to a version >=20.10.10 should resolve this issue.

+For more information, see the Redis upstream issue here: https://github.com/redis/redis/issues/12362

 ## Incorrect orientation of template gallery preview/thumbnail images ##